 The German-Jamaican investment promotion and protection agreement, which entered into force on 29 May 1996, has so far failed to attain any real practical significance.

-With financial support from the Federal Foreign Office, the Jamaican-German Society, which was founded in 1966, offers German language courses leading to a diploma recognized by the Goethe Institute.
-It also provides support to the German Embassy in organizing cultural events.
+With financial support from the Federal Foreign Office, the Jamaican-German Society, which was founded in 1966, offers German language courses leading to a diploma recognised by the Goethe Institute.
+It also provides support to the German Embassy in organising cultural events.

-Some Jamaican candidates succeed in obtaining scholarships from the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation.
+Jamaican candidates occasionally succeed in obtaining German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation scholarships.
 There is keen interest in cooperation with German universities and universities of applied sciences.